adelgacem/Monitroing-Nifi-Dataflows-with-Structured-Spark-Streaming/README.md

 -	If a special case happens as we see in the Panel (this can happen if a bad restart of NIFI was done or somebody cleared manually flow files into NIFI the “Need attention” status is displayed.
 Remark : The code will only send numeric exit Status and the colors are managed into Grafana.
 Challenge and Solution Concept
+T
-The main problem is that ingestions solutions are not aware about what can be called as “a new ingestion” comparing to another one … each time a scheduled task is done, nifi will realize the action without saying “ah it’s new ingestion phase”.
+he main problem is that ingestions solutions are not aware about what can be called as “a new ingestion” comparing to another one … each time a scheduled task is done, nifi will realize the action without saying “ah it’s new ingestion phase”.
 But how to separate old events (flow files) entry into nifi from new one’s ?
 A very complicated DATES exercises can be very stressful.

 Luckily, Structured Spark Streaming group natively data events by specific criteria (w’ll use startup dates for that).
 Imagine each Database Ingestion as a Trip, each table as a Passenger.
 If you restart the same ingestion several times, how is it possible to dissociate the same passenger from different Trips ?